- Bachelors degree from a regionally accredited institution of higher education with a minimum grade point average of 3.0 (on a 4 point scale)

 It is recommended that applicants have previous experience in a volunteer or paid position working in social service agencies or with crisis counseling organizations.
+Applicants are also encouraged to gain exposure to the field of genetic counseling via shadowing and/or internship experiences.
 Applicants who are evaluated as meeting the standards for admission will be invited for a required personal interview with the admissions committee at UNCG.

 The application deadline for admission in Fall 2014 is December 1, 2013

 Click here to request information about UNCG Graduate Programs